vatesfr/xen-orchestra/administration.md

 ### Adjusting resources

 You can edit your VM RAM or CPUs in live, like you edit a VM name or description.
-But there is some XenServer limitations and configuration not exposed directly in Xen Orchestra.
+But there is some XenServer limitations and configuration not exposed directly in Xen Orchestra:

+* each VM has a vCPU maximum number.
+This value can't be change while the VM is running.
+You can reduce the number of vCPUs, but can't assign more than max.
+In XO, while your VM is halted, allow the max vCPUs you would need, then boot it.
+Now you can reduce it and then expand it later to this maximum.
+* the same limitation apply for the RAM.